sheenobu/nix-home/README.md

 The command delegates to nix-env, so it supports any parameter that nix-env does.

-Just running `nix-home` builds and symlinks the files defined in $HOME/default.nix
+Running `nix-home` by itself builds and symlinks the files defined in $HOME/default.nix

+NOTE: `nix-home --dry-run` will still attempt to link.
+This is a bug! #15

 ### nix-build-home